Find a Part Now

 History

-The Maverick was introduced on April 17, 1969, as a 1970 model at a very competitive price point of $1,995 ($15,033 in 2022 dollars).
+The Maverick was introduced on April 17, 1969, as a 1970 model at a very competitive price point of $1,995 ($15,652 in 2023 dollars).
 The TV commercials used the same music as the other Ford ads in the 1969 model year campaign, "Ford, it's the going thing."

-The Maverick was originally conceived and marketed as a subcompact "import fighter", intended to compete against the newer Japanese rivals for North America, then primarily from Datsun and Toyota.
+The Maverick was originally conceived and marketed as a subcompact "import fighter", intended to compete against the newer Japanese rivals for North America, then primarily from the Datsun 610 and Toyota Mark II.
 The Falcon, Ford's compact offering since 1960 and main rival to the Chevrolet Nova and Dodge Dart, had seen its sales decimated by the introduction of the Mustang in 1964, and despite a redesign in 1966, was unable to meet the then forthcoming U.S. National Highway Traffic Safety Administration motor-vehicle standards that would come into effect on January 1, 1970.
 Consequently, the Falcon was discontinued midway through the 1970 model year, and the Maverick repositioned as Ford's compact entry, giving the Nova and Dart a new rival.
 For 1970½, a larger intermediate-sized Falcon was introduced, which was a rebadged entry-level version of the Fairlane series for the second half of the model year.
 For 1971, this larger Falcon was dropped, as the new Torino series replaced it and the Fairlane names.

 The Maverick's styling featured the long hood, fastback roof, and short deck popularized by the Mustang, on a 103-inch (2,616 mm) wheelbase — and featured pop-out rear side windows.